Zouzou (film)

 Zouzou is a French film by Marc Allégret released in 1934.
-Josephine Baker, who plays the title character, was the first black woman to play the leading role in a major motion picture.
+Josephine Baker plays the title character.

 It was shot at the Joinville Studios in Paris, with sets designed by the art directors Lazare Meerson and Alexandre Trauner.

 Plot

 Zouzou and Jean are presented in the Cirque Romarin, a traveling circus, as 10-year-old twins: she's dark, he's light.
 Père Melé (Papa) adopted them after their fathers—both performers in the circus—died.
 Cut to Manila.
 Jean has become a sailor, with at least one girl in every port.
 He writes to Zouzou, who lives in Toulon with Papa Melé, now that the circus has failed.
-The fleet returns. and Jean, confined to quarters for a week, jumps ship in the middle of the night.
+The fleet returns and Jean, confined to quarters for a week, jumps ship in the middle of the night.
 In the brig, a friend tells him of work as an electrician in a music hall in Paris.
 Zouzou is very much in love with Jean, although he still thinks of her as his sister.